sjhloco/ip_auto_lab/build_fabric/README.md

 boot nxos bootflash:/nxos.9.2.4.bin
 ```

 Optionally run *ssh_key_playbook.yml* to automatically add all the new devices SSH keys to the *~/.ssh/known_hosts* file on the ansible host.
-Before running added the device IPs to the *ssh_hosts* file. and install *ssh-keygen*.
+Before running add the device IPs to the *ssh_hosts* file and install *ssh-keygen*.

 ```bash
 sudo apt install ssh-keyscan